Updated: May 20, 2022

 Which Animals Will We See?

-In the African Savanna, you’ll see lions, cheetahs, giraffes, penguins, zebras, rhinos, and more!
-Watch kangaroos and wallabies hop around in the Australasia outdoor area.
-Check out the tigers, red pandas, chamois, and more in the Eurasia Wilds.
+In the African Savanna, you’ll see lions, cheetahs, giraffes (including their new baby giraffe Matumaini), penguins, zebras, rhinos, and more!
+Watch kangaroos and wallabies hop around the Australasia outdoor area.
+Check out the Amur tigers, red pandas, chamois, and more in the Eurasia Wilds.
 Take the Tundra Trek to see polar bears, Arctic wolves, and European reindeer.

 Don’t skip the Canadian Domain!
-Sure, you’ve probably seen a raccoon in real life before, but what about a moose, a cougar, or a grizzly bear?
+Sure, you’ve probably seen a raccoon in real life before, but what about a moose or a grizzly bear?
 They’re all waiting for you at the zoo!

 GO Bear hopes that you’ll pay a special visit to his cousins - the polar bears in the Tundra Trek and the grizzly bears in the Canadian Domain!
 You can print out a picture of GO Bear for your kids to colour during the bus ride to the zoo.
 It’s a great way to keep occupied while waiting to see the real animals!